albertomh/djereo/docs/src/featurelist.md

 'Django database URL' extension.
 That is, as a single database connection string that is located in `.env` as the environment variable `DATABASE_URL`.

+### Connection pooling

+Djereo takes advantage of Django's built-in support for postgres connection pooling ([Django docs](https://docs.djangoproject.com/en/5.1/ref/databases/#connection-pool){target=\"_blank"}).
+While this is a premature optimisation for most projects, the overhead of opening a new postgres connection is considerable.

 ### `seed_database` management command

 A `seed_database` management command is included for quickstart purposes and as a starting